 Frozen Meat Packaging

 It is easy to see how frozen meat gets a bad rap (not in packaging) with campaigns such as Wendy’s “Fresh Never Frozen.”
 While fresh is almost always good, frozen is not always bad.
-Would you rather have a cut of meat that’s been sitting in a fridge for a week flash-frozen meat packed one month ago?
+Would you rather have a cut of meat that’s been sitting in a fridge for a week, or flash-frozen meat packed one month ago?

 Frozen Produce Packaging